Varieties of equal temperament: 7-tone equal temperament

 "Thai instruments of fixed pitch are tuned to an equidistant system of seven pitches per octave ...
 As in Western traditional music, however, all pitches of the tuning system are not used in one mode (often referred to as 'scale'); in the Thai system five of the seven are used in principal pitches in any mode, thus establishing a pattern of nonequidistant intervals for the mode."

-A South American Indian scale from a pre-instrumental culture measured by Boiles in 1969 featured 175 cent seven-tone equal temperament, which stretches the octave slightly, as with instrumental gamelan music.
+A South American Indian scale from a pre-instrumental culture measured by Boiles in 1969 featured 175-cent seven-tone equal temperament, which stretches the octave slightly, as in instrumental gamelan music.

 Chinese music has traditionally used 7 TET.
 (Note: 'Hepta-equal temperament' in our folk music has always been a controversial issue.)
 (Note: From the flute for two thousand years of the production process, and the Japanese shakuhachi remaining in the production of Sui and Tang Dynasties and the actual temperament, identification of people using the so-called 'Seven Laws' at least two thousand years of history; and decided that this law system associated with the flute law.)